zachhannum/mkdocs-toc-sidebar-plugin/README.md

 # mkdocs-toc-sidebar-plugin

-An MkDocs plugin that allows users to add additional content to the ToC sidebar using the Material them
+An MkDocs plugin that allows users to add additional content to the ToC sidebar using the Material theme.

 ![demo image](img/mkdocs-toc-sidebar.png)